7 8 Into A Percent

 Q2: What if the resulting percentage is a decimal?

 A2: It's perfectly acceptable for a percentage to be expressed as a decimal.
-For example, 87.5% is a perfectly valid and commonly used percentage.
+To give you an idea, 87.5% is a perfectly valid and commonly used percentage.

 Q3: How do I convert a percentage back into a fraction?